dung-huynh/story-unity3D/README.md

 The environment is complete; the whole game proceeds within a house.
 The algorithms are lacking.

 ## Getting Started
+### Original Idea
+Furniture being moved, objects dropping on the floor, banging noises on the wall, and followed by many unexplainable incidents, the house is like haunted; the player (the owner of the house) has to figure out what causes it.

 ### This project is built with:

 * [Unity3D](https://store.unity.com) - Game Engine